 Busch Gardens, Tampa, Florida

 For those seeking an up-close look at safari wildlife without the high price of an airfare ticket to Africa, Busch Gardens is one of the best places to go in Florida.
 Among the 2,700 animals that call the 335-acre zoological-themed park home are elephants, cheetahs, hyenas, hippos, kangaroos, meerkats, and lemurs.

 Busch Gardens Tampa also features an adjoining water park, Adventure Island.
 Seek out some water-filled fun on the twisting Aruba Tuba, the 55-foot-drop Riptide, and the 700-foot-long Key West Rapids.
 Adventure Island closes from November through February and reopens in March; see the current calendar for more information.

 All theme-park tickets provide complimentary round-trip shuttle transportation from several Orlando pickup/drop-off points.

-Check Prices for Hilton Garden Inn Tampa North in Temple Terrace, FL
+Check Prices for Hilton Garden Inn Tampa North in Temple Terrace

 Amelia Island, Florida